shikhars3145/COOKTOP/README.md

 # COOKTOP
-A webapp to search for recipes, made using vanilla javascript.
+A webapp to search for recipes, made using vanilla javascript. [check it out here](https://shikhars3145.github.io/COOKTOP/) Look below for supported search queries.

 Users can create a shopping list to buy ingredients for searched recipes.